-By attending the Bachelor of Information Technology (Computer and Communications Networks) Honours program, you will be part of a select group of Ontario students to receive a four-year Bachelor degree in information technology.
+By attending the Bachelor of Information Technology (Computer and Communications Networks) Honours program, you'll be part of a select group of Ontario students to receive a four-year degree in information technology.

 The Ministry of Advanced Education and Skills Development specifically selected Centennial College to deliver an applied science program that addresses the province's critical need for networking professionals.
 Centennial is the only post-secondary institution in Ontario to offer a bachelor degree Computer and Communication Networks program.

 During the four years you'll spend in this School of Engineering Technology and Applied Science offering, you'll study a unique blend of technology and business subjects.
 A hands-on approach will ensure an innovative balance between the practical and theoretical backgrounds employers are seeking.
 Learning from highly qualified professors who hold industrial certifications and advanced academic credentials, you'll also be able to specialize in the design of wireless networks and security networking.